 Veatch provided oversight to the K-State athletic department’s senior staff on strategic direction, fundraising, fan experience, ticket sales and multimedia rights.
 He was the lead manager of new capital projects, including fundraising, design vision and oversight of construction for more than $210 million in new facility projects, highlighted by an $85 million west-side football stadium expansion and a $65 million football-training complex.

 Before returning to K-State, Veatch spent seven years with Learfield Sports (2003-10), including the last four as regional vice president (2006-10).
-As regional vice president of Learfield Sports’ Heartland Division, he was responsible for the leadership and oversight of eight Div.
-I multimedia rights departments, including four new start-up properties.
+Learfield Sports first hired Veatch in 2003 as the general manager for Mizzou Sports Properties before his promotion to regional vice president in 2006.

 Prior to Learfield, Veatch spent a short time in athletic administration at Iowa State (2002-03) as senior associate athletics director for external operations, serving as the senior advisor to the athletics director and directing all external operations units, including marketing, development, media relations and event management.

 He spent his formative years at Missouri (1997-2002), the last three as assistant athletics director for development, where he oversaw fundraising activities for the athletics department with special emphasis on facility and capital fundraising projects.

 Veatch began his professional career in 1995 at the University of Texas, assisting with the development program as well as the external affairs area as a graduate assistant while earning his master’s degree in sports administration in 1997.

 Veatch received his bachelor’s degree in business administration from Kansas State in 1995 where he was a four-year letterman at linebacker for College Football Hall of Fame coach Bill Snyder from 1990-94 and served as team captain as a senior.
-He was a starter on K-State’s Copper and Aloha Bowl teams in 1993 and 1994 and earned honorable mention All-Big Eight Conference honors in 1994.
+Veatch and his wife, Brandy, have three daughters, Jordyn, Taylor and Sydney, and one son, Dru.